tedsta/deeplearn-rs/README.md

 ### Status

-Right now it is the bare minimum required to manually build and train simple networks that use matrix multiplication, addition, and ReLU.
+Right now it is the bare minimum required to manually build and train simple networks that use matrix multiplication, addition, ReLU, and MSE loss.
+It's enough to train a primitive MNIST classifier, though.
+Check out the examples.

 ### Road map